buildtool/build-tools/README.md

     $ push -f docker/Dockerfile.build

 ## deploy
 Deploys the built application to a Kubernetes cluster.
-Normal usage `deploy <environment>`, but additional flags can be used:
+Normal usage `deploy <environment>`, but additional flags can be used to override:

 |      Flag                          |                   Description                                 |
 | :--------------------------------- | :------------------------------------------------------------ |